AlexEwers/Corned-and-Cornered/README.md

 Space to Jump

 # My Role
-I was a programmer and I was in charge of the attack sequences and the enemy projectiles homing into the player.
+My main role was as a programmer in this project.
+I was responsible for developing and implementing the attack sequences and enemy projectile mechanics.
+Specifically.
+I implemented and optimised the system that allowed enemy projectiles to accurately home into the player.

 # Technology
 This game was built in the Unity game engine due to the ease of use to develop a game in a short time frame.